ranginui/ranginui.github.io/poems/pito_one.md

 *by Chris Cormack*

 Where the beach meets the harbour's hand,\
-There's more than just grains of sand—\
+There's more than just grains of sand\
 A name sits strange upon the tongue,\
 Empty letters where meaning once hung.